rescrv/blue/caternary/README.md

 ## Syntax

-- Program = whitespace-separated tokens.
+- Program = `shvar::split` shell words, then FORTH-style bracket processing.
 - `word` pushes a word token (or invokes an operator if one is registered under that exact name).
 - `[ ... ]` creates a quotation token.
+- Shell quotes and escapes are resolved before FORTH parsing, so `"hello world"` is one word and `hello\ world` is also one word.
 - Case is preserved and significant (`Scan`, `SCAN`, and `scan` are different words).
 - Brackets nest arbitrarily.